 Save thousands on purchase price, installation and maintenance - even on small jobs.

-Don't waste time, money and resources on expensive Retractable Bollards.
-MRWA Traffic Bollards are a cheaper, more sustainable Approved alternative to retractable bollards adjacent to roads where access is prohibited for general traffic but allowed for certain traffic, such as heavy vehicle or emergency vehicle U-turn facilities.
+MRWA Traffic Bollards are a much cheaper, more sustainable alternative to retractable bollards adjacent to roads where access is prohibited for general traffic but allowed for certain traffic, such as heavy vehicle or emergency vehicle U-turn facilities.
 MRWA maintenance teams have tools.

-Sockets can be installed by simply positioning upright when when pouring concrete footings, (or retrofitted) creating a perfect finish that remains in pristine condition for the entire lifespan of a development
+ZERO WASTE Ground Sockets can be installed by simply positioning upright when when pouring concrete footings, (or retrofitted) creating a perfect finish with bollards perfectly aligned

 Instead of spending weeks of digging and traffic management, you can install the bollards for an entire development in a single day

-Smart Bollards are secured using friction, remaining perfectly aligned, safe and secure year after year.
+Secured using friction (No breakable components) , which ensures bollards remain perfectly aligned, safe and secure year after year.

-Even if totally flattened, foundations remain in tact and bollards can be quickly and efficiently removed using ergonomically designed tools (from a standing position, facing oncoming traffic) for wide loads, maintenance or upgrades, without disturbance.
+Even if totally flattened, bollards can be quickly and efficiently removed using ergonomically designed tools (from a standing position, facing oncoming traffic) for wide loads, maintenance or upgrades, without disturbance.

 60 mm diameter removable bollards (as per MRWA standard drawing 200831-0014) are for use adjacent to high speed roads where access is required for emergency vehicles or over-sized vehicles but you want to prevent access to the general public.